MicrosoftDocs/mesh-docs/mesh/Use/user-guide/join-an-event.md

     >[!Note]
     >In the Mesh app on PC, the Windows default speaker will always be used by Mesh.
 You can change the speaker settings in the Windows **Settings** -\> **System** -\> **Sound settings** dialog box.

-    Haven't customized your avatar?
-[See how to personalize your avatar before a meeting.](#personalize-your-avatar)

 4. Before you join an event, you can also select or customize your avatars from the pre-join dialog.

     ![A screenshot of the pre-join dialog with Avatars menu items highlighted](media/pre-join-dialog-avatars.png)